Written By Jamie Sparks

 Getting to the start line

-This field included a few familiar faces, local Salameh Al Aqra, the former Marathon Des Sables Champion and two time winner of the race was back to defend his title, and in the ladies field Marina Ranger (3rd overall and top lady in 2017).
+This field included a few familiar faces; local Salameh al Aqra, the former Marathon des Sables champion and two-time winner of the race was back to defend his title, and in the ladies field Marina Ranger (3rd overall and 1st woman in 2017).

 Amazingly, 47% of the field were female runners.
 To the best of my knowledge no other ultra has had a closer ratio in history, and as a director of a company whose aim is to make the sport as accessible as possible this was a dream come true.
 This was principally made up of a group of young women named “Team Like a Girl”, an inspirational group changing perceptions of what women are capable of.